Hexa-Studios/hexa-studios.github.io/_posts/2023-07-23-arranmore-ferry-self-service-kiosk.md

 > If you've opted to go green, you'll have received an email instead!

-We've counted, you can click have a ticket with _5 clicks_ of the kiosk and be ready to board the blue ferry.
+We've counted, you can have a ticket with _5 clicks_ of the kiosk and be ready to board the blue ferry.

 ![The Arranmore Ferry Kiosk takes 5 clicks to book](/images/2023/arranmore-kiosk/5_confirm_pay_sail_arranmore_ferry.png)